 Breast Cancer surgery

-I just want to let you know that I have created a newer version of this page with more up-to-date information on Breast Cancer Surgeries.
-However, this page is still very useful, and I would still use it as well.
+I just want to let you know that I have created a newer version of this page with more up-to-date information.

-The type of breast cancer and nuclear grade of the actual cells are also important staging and grading factors, but those considerations are generally determined by the pathologist and not the surgeon.
+The type of breast cancer and nuclear grade of the actual cells are also important staging and grading factors.
+However it is generally a pathologist who looks at staging and grading factors and not the surgeon.

 The surgeon may need to remove additional axillary lymph nodes

 If a specialist classifies the breast cancer as ‘invasive’, then it is important to also evaluate the status of the lymph nodes.
 The first procedure to determine if there is also lymph node involvement is a sentinel node biopsy.

 So, the surgeon will firstly locate a few of the sentinel lymph nodes and then surgically remove them for analysis.
 If the lymph nodes are free of cancer cells under microscopic evaluation, the surgeon will not remove any additional lymph nodes.